selwynpolit/d9book/book/nodes-and-fields.md

 ### Load a multivalue reference field.

-Here node 35 has a `field_event` (multivalue entity reference field) with several values.
-This code shows how to retrieve the first one, get it's nid and it's title:
+Here, node 35 has a `field_event` (multivalue entity reference field) with several values.
+This code shows how to retrieve the first one, get it's nid and its title:

 ```php
 $node = Node::load(35);